argoproj/argoproj/community/feature-status.md

 it to be removed, it will follow at least two releases deprecation period.

-If a feature is decided to be removed, it will respect a deprecation period.
+If a _Beta_ or _Stable_ feature is decided to be removed, it will respect a deprecation period.
 The information will be available in the release notes and in the official documentation for that given feature.

 The diagram bellow represents the possible transitions features can
 have: